 This spice could lower blood pressure in the short term, according to an analysis of three studies published in the journal Nutrition.
 The researchers emphasize that it’s premature to conclude that this also indicates long-term effects, due to the limited number of studies conducted on cinnamon.
 But in the meantime, try a dash of cinnamon on your oatmeal or over fruit.

-Add olive oil to your blood pressure shopping list.
+Olive oil could be one of the foods that lower blood pressure.
 Numerous studies point to its blood-pressure-lowering effects.
 In one, published in the European Journal of Nutrition, participants took either an olive leaf extract or a placebo each day.
-After six weeks, the olive-leaf group had much lower blood pressure than the placebo group.
+After six weeks, the olive-leaf group had lower blood pressure than the placebo group.
 The polyphenols in olives are known for fighting inflammation and reducing blood pressure, which is why olive oil is a key part of the DASH and Mediterranean diets.
-Next, check out the 11 things you need to know about the DASH diet.